Fixed Points of Polynomials over Division Rings: Introduction

 Arithmetic dynamics is a growing area of mathematics that has received a significant amount of attention in recent years (see \cite{Silverman:2007}).
 The main focus of previous works have been fixed, periodic and pre-periodic points on polynomials and rational functions over fields, and in particular over the rational numbers and $p$-adic numbers.

 The goal of this paper is to make the first steps in the direction of arithmetic dynamics in the non-commutative setting.
 We focus on (standard) polynomials over division rings.
 Since polynomials over division rings are not quite functions, and composition is not associative, the definition of fixed points is subtler than in the commutative case (see Section \ref{Fixed}): a polynomial $f(x)$ over a division ring $D$ has a fixed point $\lambda \in D$ if $f^{\circ n}(\lambda)=\underbrace{f \circ \dots \circ f}_{n \ \text{times}}(\lambda)=\lambda$ for any $n \in \mathbb{N}$.
-The main result of this paper is that $\lambda$ is a fixed point of $f(x)$ if and only if $f(\lambda)=\lambda$, which reduces the problem of finding fixed points to solving a standard polynomial equation, a problem that has been fully solved in the literature when $D$ is a quaternion algebra, and even for more general central division algebras a lot can be said (see \cite{JanovskaOpfer2010} for the case of $D=\mathbb{H}$ and \cite{ChapmanMachen:2017} for a more general treatment).
+The main result of this paper is that $\lambda$ is a fixed point of $f(x)$ if and only if $f(\lambda)=\lambda$ (Corollary~\ref{cor:fixed}), which reduces the problem of finding fixed points to solving a standard polynomial equation, a problem that has been fully solved in the literature when $D$ is a quaternion algebra, and even for more general central division algebras a lot can be said (see \cite{JanovskaOpfer2010} for the case of $D=\mathbb{H}$ and \cite{ChapmanMachen:2017} for a more general treatment).
 We also consider arbitrary $r$-periodic points, i.e., points for which $f^{\circ nr}(\lambda)=\lambda$ for any $n \in \mathbb{N}$, and show that in general $f^{\circ r}(\lambda)=\lambda$ does not imply that $\lambda$ is an $r$-periodic point.
-We are able, however, to give a suitable condition for which this is true.
+We are able to prove, however, that the latter implication is true under the condition that $\lambda$ commutes with its orbit (Theorem~\ref{thm:periodic}).